Our History

 The following year in 1893 San Rafael became a city - "Fifth Class" - and now had a population of 3,300.
 Marin County was also growing and now had an assessed valuation of property in the amount of nearly $11,000,000.

-Just as the United States was celebrating Admiral Dewey's victory in Manila, thereby ending our war with Spain, so was Marin Lodge celebrating.
-One of its illustrious members, Past Master Frank M. Angellotti was named Grand Master of Masons in California.
-He was the first of three of our members to occupy that chair.
+The United States was celebrating Admiral Dewey's victory in Manila, thereby ending our war with Spain, so was Marin Lodge celebrating.
+One of its illustrious members, Past Master

-By the turn of the century railroading became of ever increasing importance to the economy of the state, the north bay, and particularly to Marin County, where rail lines branched in every direction, including north to Wilits (now the Northwestern Pacific [Railroad]) and Brother A. W. Foster was President of this line.
+By the turn of the century, railroading became of ever increasing importance to the economy of the state, the north bay, and particularly to Marin County, where rail lines branched in every direction, including north to Willits (now the Northwestern Pacific [Railroad]) and Brother A. W. Foster was President of this line.

 On March 24, 1909, Marin Lodge conferred the Third Degree on its 191st candidate.
 Because this number coincided with the number of the Lodge, the occasion called for a celebration consisting of a reunion and a banquet.
 Shortly thereafter it became increasingly evident that the facilities of the Masonic Building were becoming inadequate and that a newer and larger building should be planned.
 Although the subject was discussed from time to time, no definite action was taken for another ten years or so.
 However, the then existing building was completely refurbished during 1912.